-- The current maximum amount of a Passport to College award is \$4,500 per academic year and will be reduced if your need is less than your award because of other grants, scholarships, or outside funding. - · You must enroll at an eligible institution at least half-time before turning 22 years old. - · Your award is limited to fifteen quarters or the equivalent, or through age 26. - If you withdraw from college during the term or reduce your enrollment to less than half-time, you may owe a repayment of Passport funds you received during the term of your withdrawal.
+- The current maximum amount of a Passport to College award is \$5,000 per academic year and will be reduced if your need is less than your award because of other grants, scholarships, or outside funding. - You must enroll at an eligible institution at least half-time before turning 22 years old. - Your award is limited to five years or the equivalent, and expires at age 26. - If you withdraw from college during the term, you may owe a repayment of Passport funds you received during the term of your withdrawal.